IPMITMO/statan-research/docs/Project Plan.md

 * Create an automatic analyzing pipeline (scrape-analyze-store-metaanalyze)
 * Process a lot of repos massively
 * Perform basic classification and clusterization of results
 * Create a set of Russian documentation
+* Write and submit a paper on outcomes
+* Dive into a problem domain
+* Write a plan of thesis

 ## 2nd year
 * ???